Complete Buyer’s Guide To Square POS Hardware In 2023

 Prices vary by the tablet stand model and whether the kit includes an Ethernet or wireless printer.
 Which card reader Square includes depends on the model of iPad (remember, early models of iPad can’t upgrade to the iOS version required to support the Contactless + Chip Reader).
 And again, you can mix and match tablet stands and other devices to create a custom setup, though you will ultimately pay more than if you chose one of Square’s premade bundles.

-Square has unleashed the ability to take contactless payments on iPhones, allowing for even simpler payments while not sacrificing security.
-You can easily activate contactless payments through your Square app on your iPhone, ring up the sale, and then allow customers to tap their phone with mobile wallets like ApplePay and others.
+Square has unleashed the ability to take contactless payments on iPhones and Android phones, allowing for even simpler payments while not sacrificing security.
+Using the new Tap to Pay feature, you can easily activate contactless payments through your Square app on your iPhone, ring up the sale, and then allow customers to tap their phone with mobile wallets like ApplePay and others.

 When you check out Square’s hardware shop, you can also browse standalone accessories for Square’s products.
 I like that the site has added the ability to filter compatible accessories by the POS device.
 The available accessories include kitchen printers, USB and Bluetooth barcode scanners, Wi-Fi routers, and more.